 You did it!
 You’ve finished a recorded version of a song.
 You have even decided this song is the best song you’ve ever produced.
-Pouring hours into the writing, the recording, the mixing, and polishing.
+Pouring hours into the writing, recording, mixing, and polishing.
 But now what?
 Surely you must now be wondering, ‘When is the best time to release music?’

 With so many streaming services available for releasing a song — Spotify, Apple Music, Soundcloud, Bandcamp, YouTube, Pandora — figuring out when to get it to the masses for maximum exposure can become its own logistical headache.

 Fear not!
-Here’s a step-by-step guide to some of the best strategies and times to release your music.
+Here’s a step-by-step guide to some of the best strategies and time to release your music.
 And how to bake in the integration of multiple singles and videos into a larger release schedule using multiple platforms.

 It took me many, many releases to find the sweet spot of keeping the final product under wraps while planning the best course for its exposure.